Sharad Pawar

-Sharad Govindrao Pawar (Marathi pronunciation: [ʃəɾəd̪ pəʋaːɾ], born 12 December 1940) is an Indian politician.
-He has served as the Chief Minister of Maharashtra for four ministries.
-He has served as in the Union Council Of Ministers as the Minister of Defence in the Cabinet of P.V Narsimha Rao and Minister of Agriculture in the Cabinet of Manmahon Singh.
-He is president of the Nationalist Congress Party (NCP), which he founded in 1999, after separating from the Indian National Congress.
-He leads the NCP delegation in the Rajya Sabha, the upper chamber of the Indian parliament.
-He is the chairperson of Maha Vikas Aghadi, a regional Maharashtra-based political alliance.
+Sharadchandra Govindrao Pawar, pronunciation: [ʃəɾəd̪ pəʋaːɾ], born 12 December 1940) is an Indian politician.
+Pawar served four terms as the Chief Minister of Maharashtra and held cabinet positions in the Union Council of Ministers, including the Minister of Defence under P. V. Narasimha Rao and Minister of Agriculture under Manmohan Singh.
+He founded the Nationalist Congress Party (NCP) in 1999, following a split from the Indian National Congress, and has served as President since its inception.
+Pawar leads his faction of the NCP in the Rajya Sabha, the upper house of the Indian parliament.
+He is the Chairperson of Maha Vikas Aghadi, a regional Maharashtra-based political alliance.

-Pawar comes from Baramati of Maharashtra.
-He is the patriarch of the Pawar Family an influential political family and a prominent face in Maharashtra politics.
-Other politicians from the family include his daughter Supriya Sule, Ajit Pawar his nephew, Rohit Rajendra Pawar a nephew's son and other members of his extended family.
+Born in Baramati, Maharashtra, Pawar is the patriarch of the Pawar political family that includes his daughter Supriya Sule, nephew Ajit Pawar, and grandnephew Rohit Rajendra Pawar.

-Outside of politics, Pawar served as the Chairman of the Board of Control for Cricket in India BCCI from 2005 to 2008 and as the president of the International Cricket Council from 2010 to 2012.
-He was the president of the Mumbai Cricket Association from October 2013 to January 2017.
+Pawar served as the President of the Board of Control for Cricket in India (BCCI) from 2005 to 2008 and of the International Cricket Council (ICC) from 2010 to 2012.
+He also headed the Mumbai Cricket Association from October 2013 to January 2017.

-In 2017, the Indian government conferred upon him Padma Vibhushan,the second-highest civilian honour of India.
+In 2017, he was awarded the Padma Vibhushan, India’s second-highest civilian honor.